clearlydefined/service/README.md

 1. Clone the [harvested-data](https://github.com/clearlydefined/harvested-data.git) repo to get a mess of sample data.
 This is a great sample set.
 It changes over time and typically has data for the top 20 or so packages from supported different communities.
 1. Set up your `env.json` file to use the `harvested-data` repo as your local storage (`FILE_STORE_LOCATION`).
 1. Add a GitHub token to `CURATION_GITHUB_TOKEN`.
 This enables you to login to the local website or call the service APIs.
+1. Ensure the curations repo that the service will levarage is up to date with the latest and the relevant settings are set.
+I.e. `CURATION_GITHUB_REPO` and `CURATION_GITHUB_OWNER` must be set to a valid "curated-data" repository (e.g. `curated-data-dev` and `clearlydefined` respectively).

 For now you can leave the `HARVESTER` and `CRAWLER` settings alone unless you are also setting up the Crawler to run locally.